Eevalice/phpvuln-sqlmaps-finding-vulnerabilities-in-php-code/README.md

 Hi, I'm Carl Vincent Reyno, a security engineer at HackerOne.
 Today I'm going to discuss how to find vulnerabilities in PHP code and how sqlmap works.

-So, According to the Zend (2023), A PHP vulnerability is an exploitable flaw in a PHP application that can be used to gain unauthorized access to systems that comprise or underlie that PHP application and further explaining it, PHPvuln is an open source OWASP penetration testing tool developed in Python 3 that may help you detect typical PHP vulnerabilities in PHP code, such as command injection, local/remote file inclusion, and SQL injection.
+So, According to the Zend (2023), A PHP vulnerability is an exploitable flaw in a PHP application that can be used to gain unauthorized access to systems that comprise or underlie that PHP application.

 Here's the dependencies on how to execute this in python3 pre-installed in your computer.